Free Church Budgeting Template and Guide

 3. Do You Have Plans for the Future?

 Church budgeting is a form of planning.
-This is why it’s important to understand the short- and long-term goals of your church.
-These plans should be integrated into the budget early to ensure that the funds are there when they’re needed.
+This is why it’s important to understand your short- and long-term church goals.
+These plans should be integrated into the budget early to ensure the funds are there when they’re needed.

 Whether your church plans to launch a massive project next year or wants to extend the building itself, setting funds aside early can help.
 Some churches choose to share their long-term ambitions with the congregation and open separate accounts for those projects.
-This way, people can donate directly to the cause, with the church also putting money aside every month.
+This way, people can donate directly to these causes, while the church also puts money aside every month.

 This can help make massive projects more realistic.
-Sharing your plans with the community early also encourages them buy in to the idea.
-This way, the community can rally around the project and contribute toward it becoming a reality.
+Sharing your plans with the community early also encourages them to buy in to the idea.
+This way, the community can rally around the project and contribute to making it a reality.

 You’ve answered some basic questions about your church and your budget.
 How do you put it together?